Angie Turner King: Early life and education

 Angie Lena Turner King (née Turner) was born in the segregated coal-mining community of Elkhorn in McDowell County, West Virginia, on December 9, 1905.
 She was the daughter of William Turner and his wife, Laura King Turner, who were from Virginia.
 King had two siblings: Sylvia and Irving.
 She was the grandchild of Virginia slaves, who were provided with land, a steer, and a log cabin after their emancipation.
 She had a difficult childhood; her mother died when she was eight and she was sent to live with her light-skinned maternal grandmother, who referred to her with a pejorative term because of her darker skin tone.
 King eventually lived with her father, who was illiterate and encouraged her to do well at school; her father died on November 8, 1927, after he was run over by a mining car.

 She graduated from high school at age 14 in 1919.
 Because of King's good grades in high school, her teachers encouraged her to go to college.
-She attended Bluefield Colored Institute (present-day Bluefield State College) in Bluefield before transferring to West Virginia Collegiate Institute (present-day West Virginia State University) in Institute.
+She attended Bluefield Colored Institute (present-day Bluefield State University) in Bluefield before transferring to West Virginia Collegiate Institute (present-day West Virginia State University) in Institute.
 King worked at a number of jobs, including waitressing and dishwashing, as a student to pay her tuition and expenses.
 In 1927, she graduated cum laude from West Virginia State, with a Bachelor of Science degree in chemistry and mathematics.
 When King graduated, her hometown was listed as Eckman.